ru-wallace/Realtime_Trains_Requests/README.md

 ## Summary

-A Python script to display rail and connected transportation services using the [Realtime Trains API](https://www.realtimetrains.co.uk/about/developer/pull/docs/) using a console based UI
+A Python script to display rail and connected transportation services using the [Realtime Trains API](https://www.realtimetrains.co.uk/about/developer/pull/docs/) using a console based UI.

 ## Requirements